 - Foster academic achievement

 - Position students for career and leadership success

 - Build an international community of mutual support in partnership with LSE

 - Foster networks for life through a dynamic alumni cohort

 Before even taking their first steps on campus, Uggla Family Scholars join a supportive learning environment designed to help them reach their full promise as leaders and citizens.
 Scholars will receive much more than just financial aid, gaining widespread leadership development support to advance their personal and professional growth.
 Students and future graduates of the program will also inspire and challenge each other as they build connections through a common experience and their individual perspectives.
-Check back soon for more information on how to apply.
+Applications for 2022 will be available later this year.